compositeurdigital/compositeurdigital.github.io/UX/en/index.md

 Discover how to interact with *Compositeur Digital UX*.

 ### [Organise content](organise_content/index.md)
-Learn how to build your own environment and what type of content you can use.
+Learn how to build your own universe and what type of content you can use.

 ### [Administrative guide](administrative_guide/index.md)
 Manage your *Compositeur Digital UX* version.